What is Chemoprevention?

 Chemoprevention in Breast Cancer

 Breast cancer chemoprevention trials have set the standard for other cancer types to follow.
-Tamoxifen and Raloxifene are selective estrogen receptor modulator medications (also called SERMs).
+Tamoxifen and Raloxifene are medications (also called SERMs).
 SERMs work to prevent breast cancer by interfering with estrogen, a female hormone that causes breast cancer growth.
-Both of these medications have been found to reduce breast cancer risk by as much as 50% in women at high risk.
+Both medications have been found to reduce breast cancer risk.

 Chemoprevention in Prostate Cancer

-Prostate cancer is the most common cancer that occurs in men, making it a good target for chemoprevention.
-There have been a number of studies looking at medications (finasteride and dutasteride), vitamins, and supplements (vitamin E, selenium, beta-carotene) to prevent prostate cancer.
-The studies of finasteride and dutasteride found that their risks outweighed the benefit that was seen.
-Neither selenium nor beta-carotene reduced prostate cancer risk.
-High-dose vitamin E actually resulted in higher rates of prostate cancer!
+Prostate cancer is the most common cancer that occurs in men.
+Many studies have looked at medications (finasteride and dutasteride), vitamins, and supplements (vitamin E, selenium, beta-carotene) to prevent prostate cancer.
+The studies of finasteride and dutasteride found that their risks outweighed the benefits.
+Studies have found that the risk of prostate cancer was not reduced when taking selenium or beta-carotene.
+There were higher rates of prostate cancer when high-dose vitamin E was taken.
 Due to these studies, chemoprevention is not used to prevent prostate cancer.
-However, researchers continue to look for a substance that will be effective in reducing risk.
+But, researchers continue to look for a substance that will help reduce risk.

 Chemoprevention in Colon Cancer

 Studies have found that regular use of aspirin and/or other non-steroidal anti-inflammatory drugs (NSAIDs) results in a 20-40% reduction in the risk of developing colorectal polyps and cancer.
 This sounds like great news, but there are a few things to think about.
-These medications need to be taken regularly, for a long period of time (10 or more years).
-These medications have their own side effects, including bleeding and, in the case of NSAIDs, increased risk of heart disease.
+These medications need to be taken regularly, for a long period (10 or more years).
+NSAIDs and aspirin have side effects such as bleeding and can cause an increased risk of heart disease.
 These medications may be most useful in people with a high risk of colon cancer, including those with a genetic risk.
 Talk to your healthcare provider before starting any medication.

 Other Cancer Types

 Chemoprevention is also being studied in other cancers such as head and neck, lung, and skin cancer.
-Only large clinical trials that are done for many years can determine if a compound will reduce the risk of cancer.
-And with every chemopreventive agent, patients and their care providers need to talk about risks and benefits.
+Only large clinical trials that are done for many years can show if a compound will reduce the risk of cancer.